Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 The tool shall be able to be powered by both the DC power bus from the boiler's fan, which is 10 to 40 volts, and by a USB connection if a fan is not present.
 [2]

 *3) Diagnostic Tool Specifications:*
-The diagnostic tool shall have the hardware to implement all three modes given by Lochinvar; however, the tool will only be programmed to simulate the boiler's fan.
+The diagnostic tool shall have the hardware to implement all three modes given by Lochinvar.
+The three modes are as follows: Montioring Mode, which would have both a Physical Pass-through and a Software Pass-through portion, Fan Driving Mode, and the Fan Simulation Mode.
+The Fan Simulation Mode will be the only mode programmed for this project.
 [2]

 The following shall be possible in the Fan Simulation Mode:

 - Adjusting the minumum and maximum fan speed
 - Adjusting the minumum PWM duty cycle needed for the fan to turn on
 - Adjusting the minumum PWM duty cycle for the fan to continue running
 - The fan speed increasing and decreasing the transient timing factor

+The following hardware will be needed to implement the three modes:

+- A power management system used to power the tool.
+This system should be able to switch between being powered by a USB or by the 10 to 40 VDC coming from the power bus.
+- An advanced microcontroller that has the capabilites to generate PWM signals, can have a tachometer as an input and has signal processing capabilites.
+-

 *4) Budget Specifications:*
 The diagonostic tool's design and build phase shall not exceed the given $2,000 budget.
 [2]